HEALTH SECTION – Fleas & Flea Control

 How to tell if an animal has fleas.

 The easiest way to tell if your pet has fleas is to look for flea droppings (faeces).
 These appear as black specks of dirt in the hair coat.
-The photograph on the right shows flea droppings on a piece of paper.
+The photograph on the left shows flea droppings on a piece of paper.
 If you see these on your pet, he has fleas.
 Adult fleas are less commonly found.
 In dark haired animals, it may be necessary to use a flea comb to find the droppings.

-When placed onto a piece of wet cotton wool, flea droppings dissolve as a reddish-brown stain, as shown by the photograph on the left.
+When placed onto a piece of wet cotton wool, flea droppings dissolve as a reddish-brown stain, as shown by the photograph on the right.
 Nothing else does this.
 The best areas to look for flea droppings are the rump, around the neck, and underneath the animal’s tummy.

 Flea infestation can be extremely difficult to prove, especially in cats.
 Normal cats groom themselves every day, and when they do this, they remove adult fleas, and their droppings.
 Some cats that are suffering from flea bite hypersensitivity will groom themselves so much that they remove all of their hair.
 Along with this they remove all of their fleas, and droppings.
 Hair loss is a very common reason for bringing a cat to the vet, and in most cases, this is due to fleas.